huceke/omxplayer/README.md

+omxplayer(1) -- Raspberry Pi command line OMX player
+====================================================

+## Deprecation Warning

-Note: omxplayer is being deprecated and resources are directed at improving vlc.
+**Note: omxplayer has been deprecated since 2020; resources are directed at improving vlc.**

-This is due to:
+This is because omxplayer:

-omxplayer uses openvg for OSD and subtitles which isn't supported on Pi4. omxplayer uses openmax which has been deprecated for a long time and isn't supported with 64-bit kernels. omxplayer does not support software decode omxplayer does not support advanced subtitles omxplayer does not support playback from ISO files. omxplayer does not integrate with the X desktop
+- uses openvg for OSD and subtitles which isn't supported on Pi4.
+- uses openmax which has been deprecated for a long time & isn't supported with 64-bit kernels
+- does not support software decode
+- does not support advanced subtitles
+- does not support playback from ISO files.
+- does not integrate with the X desktop

 Please try using vlc.
 If there are features of omxplayer that vlc does not handle then try reporting [here](https://github.com/RPi-Distro/vlc/issues).

-omxplayer(1) -- Raspberry Pi command line OMX player
-====================================================
+## Description

 OMXPlayer is a command-line video player for the Raspberry Pi.
 It can play video directly from the command line and **does not require a